 The Fergusons were longtime supporters of The Seattle Public Library whose interests included local history, collecting books on Northwest history, and helping others learn more about our region.
 The collections in the Hugh and Jane Ferguson Seattle Room include the Seattle Collection, the Seattle Public Library Art Collection, the Library's photograph collections, Special Collections of rare and fragile materials, and the Albert Balch Autograph Collection.

 Atsuhiko and Ina Goodwin Tateuchi Plaza - Fourth Avenue entrance

 The Atsuhiko and Ina Goodwin Tateuchi Foundation seeks to promote and improve international understanding, knowledge and equality of relations between Japan and the United States.
 This grant reflects the foundation's appreciation for the important role libraries play in raising the international consciousness of their communities.
-The Tateuchis are especially pleased that the plaza bearing their name is the new home to the fountain designed by the well-known Japanese American artist George Tsutakawa.
+The plaza bearing their name is the home to the fountain designed by the well-known Japanese American artist George Tsutakawa.
 Ina Goodwin Tateuchi received a bachelor's degree in history from the University of Washington and completed her master's degree in library science at Pratt Institute School of Library and Information Science in New York.
 Ina Goodwin Tateuchi serves on the board of The Seattle Public Library Foundation.
-The Tateuchis live in Tokyo.

 Joshua Green Foundation Arcade - Outside Fifth Avenue entrance